-In this issue of The Working Capitalist, we feature examples of how companies are taking innovative approaches to inventory, receivables and payables to reap real bottom-line benefits, which can be used to fund innovative growth initiatives elsewhere in the enterprise.
+In this issue of The Working Capitalist, we feature what are the next innovations and what is needed to make a real difference.
+We showcase examples of how companies are taking innovative approaches to inventory and electronic invoices to reap real bottom-line benefits, which can be used to fund innovative growth initiatives elsewhere in the enterprise.

 Best-practice and globally standardised receivables processes put ARCADIS on the path to generating €100 million cash to pursue acquisition goals.

 Whether implementing targeted changes or addressing working capital management more broadly, following the lead of top performers by improving, automating and/or standardizing key processes can improve cash flow predictability and, thus, the ability to forecast cash needs more accurately.

 Pressures from investors make public companies to spend much effort on making the numbers - especially working capital ones - look good at year end.

 The 15th edition of the REL 1000 Working capital survey analyzes the working capital practices of the 1,000 largest publicly traded European companies by revenue with eye-opening results.

 The 15th edition of the REL 1000 Working capital Survey analyzes the working capital practices of the 1,000 largest publicly traded US companies by revenue with eye-opening results.

 Working capital management and the relationship of cash flow performance to cost and revenue performance remains a largely unexplored avenue for many corporation.

 Learn the critical success factors and reinforcing mechanisms that lead to long-term working capital improvements.

 Depending on the industry, indirect spending accounts for 18-35% of a company's global revenue.
 The REL Consultancy's new paper discusses how to Increase your cash-flow by working capital optimizations of indirect expenses.